tokenized/tokenized-sdk-example-react/README.md

 verification.
 Show a prompt to “Verify your account with the email code” on your login screen when `useLogInNeedsVerifyEmail` is `true`.

-_Note that in an upcoming release of the SDK, account verification will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when the log-in process has paused for email verification.
 **Category**: hooks/login